6 Questions to Ask When Hiring a Commercial Real Estate Content Writer for Your Firm

 When you hire a writer who understands SEO, it’s easy to make your content discoverable by search engines and the right audience.

 Red flags: Don't settle for someone who thinks SEO is all about keyword stuffing.
-They are not ideal if they encourage you to focus on generic keywords without paying attention to hyperlocal SEO.
 Also, do not hire them if they downplay SEO’s importance or claim it’s “dead” or not relevant to their type of writing.
+Google still controls a large bulk of the search market share (79%-89%).
+This means that for now, SEO is definitely not dead.

 Question 5: "How do you measure the success or impact of the content you create?
 How do you see your work contributing to the business goals of a real estate investment firm?"